 In the final experiment, we investigate the impact of reducing SOMAset by \emph{randomly} removing poses from the rendering protocol.
 To compare with Sec.~\ref{sec:reduce_sub}, and understand if it is more important to have more poses or more subjects into play, we select a number of poses that result in the same number of images as in the previous study.

 Specifically, we create reduced datasets with 250, 160, 80 and 40 poses, giving rise to 100K, 64K,32K and 16K images, corresponding to what we obtained with 50, 32, 16 and 8 subjects, respectively.

-The comparison of Tables~\ref{Table:ReducingPeopleMarket1501} and \ref{Table:ReducingPosesMarket1501} indicates that having more subjects than poses is more auspicable, and this is meaningful, since the intraclass variance of a dataset is intuitively higher when having different subjects instead of different poses, in terms of visual variability (please consider the rows starting from the second one, since the first one shows the performance of the full SOMAset, equal in both the tables).
+The comparison of Tables~\ref{Table:ReducingPeopleMarket1501} and \ref{Table:ReducingPosesMarket1501} indicates that having more subjects than poses is more auspicable, and this is meaningful, since the intraclass variance of a dataset is intuitively higher when having different subjects instead of different poses, in terms of visual variability (consider the rows starting from the second one, since the first row shows the performance of the full SOMAset, which is the same in both tables).